ismaildawoodjee/product-catalogue/README.md

 to see that raw CSV data has been extracted (with the name `equipment_data_raw.csv`), and several smaller files for each type of industrial equipment are also produced.

+When running the data preparation script, four warnings will say that some strings cannot be converted to a float, but that's OK, they can be ignored.

 Check inside the `images` directory to see that 103 images with their proper names (`equipment_type` underscore `equipment_id`) are downloaded.